keyboardsamurai/antonioagudo.com/content/blog/blog-stack-hugo-github-netlify.md

 let it take care of things, right?
 Well - not in this case.
 Hosting the site on Netlify means top-notch infrastructure, but no choice in servers.

-For the sake of absolutely best compression, I will use WebP.
+For the sake of using the absolutely best compression available, I will use WebP.
 Why?
-Well for one, because it's freakishly small file format.
+Well for one, because it's a freakishly small file format.
 But also, because it makes Google happy.
 So on a Mac you can use ```brew install cwebp``` on Linux you do ```apt-get install cwebp``` to install the handy converter utility and then you navigate to your Hugo site root, make sure all files are backed up or better yet, checked into git - just in case disaster strikes.